 Pros and Cons of Kinsta

-- Intuitive control panel
+Intuitive control panel | No file manager |

-- Second-to-none documentation
+Second-to-none documentation | Pricey |

-- Requires no plugin to use its features
+Requires no plugin to use all features | |

-- Schduled backups and manual backup
+Scheduled backups and manual backup | |

-Key Features of WP Engine:
+Key Features of Rapyd Cloud:

 - Built-in CDN and caching